A Letter from the Program Director

 Our residents are from all over the country and are a cohesive and mutually supportive team.
 They have chosen UIC FMR for the opportunity to become evidence-based, full-spectrum family physicians with extra expertise in the care of special populations.
 Our residents also take advantage of the many University resources, such as free graduate school and College of Medicine teaching roles, and the tremendous network of partners available to the Department.

 We, as a department, believe that Family Medicine is the answer to American healthcare.
 The faculty here also represents the diverse spectrum of American medicine.
 They each maintain practices alongside our residents in the Family Medicine Centers.
-Activities of the faculty include organizational leadership, maternity care, inpatient medicine, global medicine, research, teaching, procedures and care for special populations.
+Activities of the faculty include organizational leadership, maternity care, inpatient medicine, gender medicine, global medicine, research, teaching, procedures and care for special populations.

 We have built this program to help you realize your highest potential as a physician.
-If you are seeking full-spectrum urban academic family medicine in a diverse and vulnerable patient setting this Residency deserves your most serious consideration.
+If you are seeking full-spectrum urban academic family medicine in a diverse and vulnerable patient setting this Residency requests your most serious consideration.

 Evelyn Figueroa, M.D.